 Gambling with your portfolio

 An equivalent example: Imagine that you have saved enough to support your retirement spending needs with a portfolio invested in U.S. Treasury bills.
 However, your brother–in–law convinces you that you can boost your returns with a 60%/40% mix of stocks and bonds.
 Given historical returns, this should give you, on average, a higher value at the end.
 But you are also gambling your retirement.

 While it is reasonable to expect that in the end your portfolio will be larger, your real goal is to have enough to pay for your lifestyle.
 Assuming that you have no bequest motive, gambling in order to pad your portfolio needlessly increases your chances of ruin.
 Making this mistake is easy.

 Those are some of the dangers of investing when you don't know why you are investing.
-Your financial advisor can help you avoid some
+Your financial advisor can help you avoid some of these dangers.

 Important Disclosure Information